ikappaki/scittlets/README.md

 A **scittlet** is a Clojurescript namespace designed for use with [Scittle](https://babashka.org/scittle/), with a clearly defined set of `<script>` dependencies that can be loaded in any Scittle HTML file.

 **Scittlets** is a versioned catalog and repository of these modules, providing examples and instructions for loading from CDN into your Scittle file.
+It also includes a command-line tool (`scittlets`) to help manage scittlet dependencies in HTML files.

-This repository offers the scaffolding needed to develop, test, showcase, and publish scittlets, served via [jsDelivr](https://www.jsdelivr.com/) from this GitHub project.
+The repository offers the scaffolding needed to develop, test, showcase, and publish scittlets, served via [jsDelivr](https://www.jsdelivr.com/) from the [Scitlets GitHub project](https://github.com/ikappaki/scittlets) itself.

 ## Usage